Login Here

 Authoritarian

-Authoritarian parents are strict and controlling, offering high structure but little warmth.
+Authoritarian parents are controlling and cold, offering high structure but little warmth.
 They enforce rules rigidly, with minimal room for dialogue, and often rely on punishment rather than guidance.
 Emotional needs are overlooked, and obedience is prioritized over understanding.
-Discipline is enforced through fear or shame rather than mutual respect or emotional attunement.
+Discipline is enforced through strict rules, fear or shame rather than mutual respect, discussions or emotional attunement.

 Learn More